openscope/openscope/documentation/airport-guides/krdu.md

 63,000 annual operations
 23.4nm Southwest of KMCI

-Officially called "Raleigh Exec: The Raleigh Executive Jetport @ Sanford-Lee County", the airfield specializes in corporate and recreational flights into the Research Triangle Region
+Officially called "Raleigh Exec: The Raleigh Executive Jetport @ Sanford-Lee County", the airfield specializes in corporate and recreational flights into the Research Triangle Region.

 #### KLHZ
 Triangle North Executive